glennmckechnie/weewx-rsynctransfer/README.md

 They are starting point for me to learn python, and incoporate the features I feel a need for (itch, scratch, done).
 They may be rolled into a separate user skin in the very near future, or if deemed suitable rolled back into weewx.
 My crystal ball is fogged at the moment; when it clears I'll know, and then you will. :-)

-It was born out of the need for a simple way to reliably backup the weewx ( http://weewx.com ) database - constantly or as near to constantly as paranoia dictates, in particular for the rorpi project hosted here.
-That backup method uses the hidden 'feature' of  the existing weewx RSYNC skin and is outlined at https://github.com/glennmckechnie/rorpi-raspberrypi/wiki/rorpi-Using-weewx's-RSYNC-skin-as-a-backup-solution.
+It was born out of the need for a simple way to reliably backup the [weewx](http://weewx.com) database - constantly or as near to constantly as paranoia dictates, in particular for the [rorpi project hosted here](https://github.com/glennmckechnie/rorpi-raspberrypi).
+That backup method uses the hidden 'feature' of  the existing weewx RSYNC skin and is outlined at [Using weewx's RSYNC skin as a backup solution](https://github.com/glennmckechnie/rorpi-raspberrypi/wiki/rorpi-Using-weewx's-RSYNC-skin-as-a-backup-solution)

 Of note: weewx's StdReport runs after records are archived.
 The RSYNC skin runs under the StdReport service.
 This goes a long way towards ensuring a usable file, ie: database transactions should be null, the copy should be as good as the original.